$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Introduction

-The study of Equation \eqref{EqSPDE} on an arbitrary fixed time interval $[0,T]$ is the object of Section \ref{SectionWellPosedness}.
-We follow ~\cite{JagannathPerkowski} which yields a robust formulation of Equation \eqref{EqSPDE} which avoids the use of regularity structures or paracontrolled calculus.
-The local in time well-posedness of \eqref{EqSPDE} is proved in Section \ref{SubsectionLongTimeWellPosedness}.
-We get the longtime existence from the $r$-uniform $L^p$ `{\sl coming down from infinity}' property satisfied by $u_r$, proved in Section \ref{SubsectionComingDown}.
-This property is proved in the formulation of Equation \eqref{EqSPDE} as in ~\cite{JagannathPerkowski}.
-The results of Section \ref{SectionWellPosedness} show that $u_r$ depends continuously on a finite family $\widehat\xi_r$ of multilinear functionals of $\xi_r$.
-The functional setting needed to prove their convergence in some appropriate space as $r$ goes to $0$ is detailed in Section \ref{SectionExtension}.
+{Section \ref{SectionMotivation} serves as a road-map and a motivation for the development of some systematic tools that we use for the study of the convergence of $\widehat{\xi}_r$.
+The results proved in the subsequent sections have a broader interest than their sole application to the $\Phi^4_3$ dynamics.
+An abstract version of part of} the functional setting needed to prove the convergence { of $\widehat\xi_r$} in some appropriate space as $r$ goes to $0$ is detailed in Section \ref{SectionExtension}.
 A crucial role is played here by a set of distributions with given wavefront sets and a certain scaling property with respect to some submanifolds.
 The notion of scaling field is introduced in Section \ref{SubsectionScalingFields} and the preceding set of distributions is introduced in Section \ref{SubsectionFunctionSpacesScaling}.
 We prove our main workhorse in Section \ref{SubsectionCanonicalExtension}, Theorem \ref{ThmCanonicalExtension}.
-It provides a numerical criterion for a distribution defined outside a submanifold, with some wavefront set bound and some scaling property with respect to that submanifold, to have a possibly unique extension to the whole manifold.
-We draw consequences of this general statement for the particular case of a configuration space in Section \ref{SubsectionConfigurationSpace}.
-The relevance of Theorem \ref{ThmCanonicalExtension} to the convergence problem for $\widehat\xi_r$ stems from the fact that we can formulate the latter as a quantitative extension problem.
-This point of view is inspired by the Epstein-Glaser approach of renormalization.
+It provides a numerical criterion for a distribution defined outside a submanifold, with some wavefront set bound and some scaling property with respect to that submanifold, to have a possibly unique extension to the whole manifold. {Section \ref{SectionKolmogorovFeynman} makes clear the link between the converge problem for $\widehat{\xi}_r$ and the study of the convergence of some Feynman graphs, which we attack from the Epstein-Glaser extension problem point of view.
+The material of Section \ref{SectionExtension} is introduced for that purpose.} We draw some consequences of the general statements of Section \ref{SectionExtension} for the particular case of a configuration space in Section \ref{SubsectionConfigurationSpace}.
 The convergence of $\widehat\xi_r$ in an appropriate space is the object of Section \ref{SectionStochasticBounds}.
-At that point of the analysis of Equation \eqref{EqSPDE} one can make sense of its $r=0$ version as a Markovian Feller dynamics in the state space $C^{-1/2-\epsilon}(M)$, for any fixed sufficiently small $\epsilon>0$.
-The $r$-uniform $L^p$ coming down property from Section \ref{SubsectionComingDown} is used to get the existence of an invariant probability measure for this dynamics.
-The non-triviality of this invariant probability measure is proved in Section \ref{SubsectionNonTriviality}.
-Last Section \ref{SectionCouplingFunction} is dedicated to the construction of a $\Phi^4_3$ measure corresponding to a space-dependent coupling constant and also we discuss the bundle case.
-The detailed proofs of a number of basic tools from microlocal and harmonic analysis are given in our companion paper \cite{BDFTCompanion}.
-They are mainly put to work in our analysis of the convergence of the enhanced noise $\widehat\xi_r$ in Section \ref{SectionStochasticBounds}.